 But, you've got a goal in mind.
-You want to drop pounds, and you want to make sure that with your limited time you're going to see results.
+You want to drop pounds for long-term weight loss and you want to make sure that with your limited time you're going to see results.

 The quick answer: yes, cardio will help you lose fat.
 But, that doesn’t mean it’s the right (or most efficient) option for you.